Table of contents

 It goes on to say:

-Offices and office-like work areas
+Offices and office-like workspaces

 Illuminance (min.)

-300 Lux
+300 lux

 Writing, reading, data processing